coreos/coreos-assembler/docs/mantle/plume.md

 stages, each with their own command: pre-release and release.
 Both of these commands are idempotent.

-## plume pre-release

-The pre-release command does as much of the release process as possible without making anything public.
-This includes uploading images to cloud providers (except those like gce which don't allow us to upload images without making them public).

 ## plume release

-Publish a new CoreOS/Cloud release.
-This makes the images uploaded by pre-release public and uploads images that pre-release could not.
-It copies the release artifacts to public storage buckets and updates the directory index.
+Publish a new CoreOS release.
+This makes uploaded images public and updates indexes.

 ## plume index